 |APLX 665||TESOL Practicum||3.0|

-Read our Academic Catalog to learn more about degree programs, course offerings and descriptions, policies, procedures, and available student services at Virginia International University.
+Read our Academic Catalog to learn more about degree programs, course offerings and descriptions, policies, procedures, and available student services at Fairfax University of America.